Alphabetical list:

 Oral treatment

 The cyclic nucleotide phosphodiesterases constitute a group of enzymes that catalyse the hydrolysis of the cyclic nucleotides cyclic AMP and cyclic GMP.
-They exist in different molecular forms and are unevenly distributed throughout the ...Section: Erectile Dysfunction
+They exist in different molecular forms and are unevenly distributed throughout the body.
+One of the forms of phophodiesterase is termed PDE5.
+The prescription PDE5 inhibitors ...Section: Erectile Dysfunction

 Other articles from the section: Erectile Dysfunction